Connectome20/public-diffusion-preprocessing-pipeline/README.md

 ## Download the Pipeline

-Throughout these instructions and the script itself, you will see '/your/project/directory/' written into paths as a placeholder.
+Throughout these instructions, the script, and the helpers, you will see '/your/project/directory/' written into paths as a placeholder.
 Make sure to replace every instance of this with the actual path to your desired BIDS-format directory.
 (For example, if my project files are stored at '/autofs/cluster/connectome2/bids/', I would replace '/your/project/directory/' with '/autofs/cluster/connectome2/'.)

 ### Main Script: